-LUCHA (fight for change) is a nonviolent, non-partisan, youth-organized citizen movement made up of Congolese from all walks of life, origins and religions who share in a united desire for a truly independent, constitutional, democratic and prosperous Congo, and who militate for its advent through nonviolent actions.
+LUCHA RDC or Lutte pour le Changement (Struggle for Change) is a nonviolent, non-partisan, youth-organized citizen movement made up of Congolese from all walks of life, origins and religions who share in a united desire for a truly independent, constitutional, democratic and prosperous Congo, and who militate for its advent through nonviolent actions.

 Today LUCHA poses the greatest resistance to Congo's dictator, Joseph Kabila.
 As a result, LUCHA youth have been captured, tortured and killed by the Kabila-led state government.

-Socent Studios stands with LUCHA in their nonviolent fight for peace, progress, and return to noble prosperity for all Congolese.
+Socent Studios stands with LUCHA in their nonviolent fight for peace, progress, prosperity for all Congolese in a new Congo.

 THE UNITED STATES STANDS WITH CONGO

-Declaring Human Rights Abuse across the globe a National Emergency in December 2017 and commissioning the U.S. Treasury to hunt down, seize the assets of, sanction, investigate and bring to Justice Human Rights Abusers worldwide, The White House listened.
+In October 2017, the U.S. Senate sent a letter to the U.S. President urging him to address the political and humanitarian crises in DRC.
+Declaring Human Rights Abuse across the globe a National Emergency in December 2017 and commissioning the U.S. Treasury to hunt down and bring to Justice Human Rights Abusers in DRC and around the world, The White House listened.

-U.S. Department of State's Call to the U.N.
+U.S. Department of State Calls the U.N. to Action

-The United States has called for the United Nations to investigate the deaths of UN employees and human rights violations in the Democratic Republic of the Congo.
+The United States calls for the United Nations to investigate the deaths of UN employees and human rights violations in the Democratic Republic of the Congo.